tessercat/daoistic-data/notes/25/notes.md

-To my mind,
-the double meaning of 遠 as
-separation and influence
-gives the poem
-a double meaning.
+I looked closely at this passage to better understand 天下母.
+The author describes 天下母

-The author doesn't know 天下母's name (名) but says (other) people give it a polite name (字) of 道 and a personal name (名) of 大, and interpretation of the central triplet of 逝, 遠 and 反 flows from there.
+but doesn't know its name (名), and says (other) people give it a polite name (字) of 道 and a personal name (名) of 大.
+Interpretation of the central triplet of 逝, 遠 and 反 flows from there, and the double meaning of 遠 as separation and influence gives the poem a double meaning.

 First, it's a criticism of the "greatness" of kings.
 Kings aren't great.